Home > Tool Steel Heat Treatment Technical Center > M2 Tool Steel Heat Treatment Guide

 Following austenitizing, quenching is necessary to transform the austenite into martensite, the hard matrix structure desired in M2 tool steel.

 M2 can be effectively quenched in oil, air, or a neutral salt bath.
 Air cooling is the least drastic and can be sufficient for smaller or thinner M2 sections to achieve the martensitic condition.
-Oil quenches are typically followed by air cooling to near ambient temperature.
+Oil quenching is typically followed by air cooling to near-ambient temperature.

 When the M2 temperature drops to 65°C (150°F), the next step of tempering must be performed immediately to avoid residual austenite stabilization and prevent cracking.
 Due to their high alloy content, M2 and other high-speed steels can contain significant amounts of retained austenite after quenching.
 This retained austenite is unstable and can spontaneously transform to untempered, brittle martensite at room temperature, leading to dimensional instability and reduced toughness.